Tyrrrz/CliFx/Readme.md

 1337
 ```

-##### Customizing Error Reporting

 You can use the `showHelp` parameter to choose whether to show the help text after handling an exception.
-For example, you can tell `CliFx` to show the command's help text upon an error like this:
+For example, you can tell CliFx to show `ExampleCommand`'s help text upon an error like this:

 ```c#
 [Command]